Cercle d’Organisation de Yachting de Compétition Hyérois

 Cédric is more particularly in charge within the COYCH :

-- Laser competition team trainings and courses
+- The Optimist competition team training sessions and courses

 - Nautical management of sailing and sports schools